Comment thread maker

 You can, but use them sparingly.
 A thread with too many badges usually feels less believable than one with a more natural mix of accounts.

-When should I export X reply threads as PNG or MP4?
+When should I export X reply threads as screenshots or videos?

 Use PNG for screenshots, deck slides, and static social mockups.
-Use MP4 when you want to reveal replies one by one in a video edit.
+Use video when you want to reveal replies one by one in a video edit.

 Ready in under 2 minutes